Add PDUs

-Add a new PDU by heading to DataCenter > Power Units > Power Units.
-Relevant PDU-related fields are listed and defined below.
+To add a PDU from the UI, go to DataCenter > Power Units > Power Units.

 PDU Field Descriptions